hmazhar/ompeak/README.md

 ##Output:

 The program outputs information in the following way:
-A table is generated with each column showing the size of memory transfered and the rows showing the number of openMP threads.
+A table is generated with each column showing the size of memory transferred (MBytes) and the rows showing the number of openMP threads.
 ~~~

 ./ompeak 32